dart-lang/language/working/augmentation-libraries/feature-specification.md

 # Augmentations

 Author: rnystrom@google.com, jakemac@google.com
-Version: 1.13 (see [Changelog](#Changelog) at end)
+Version: 1.15 (see [Changelog](#Changelog) at end)

-Augmentations allow splitting a Dart library into files.
-Unlike part files, each augmentation has its [own imports][part imports] and top-level scope.
-Augmentations can add new top-level declarations, inject new members into classes, and wrap functions and variables in additional code.
+Augmentations allow spreading your implementation across multiple locations, both within a single file and across multiple files.
+They can add new top-level declarations, inject new members into classes, and wrap functions and variables in additional code.

 [part imports]: https://github.com/dart-lang/language/issues/519